Gama19999/cordova-plugin-applinks/README.md

 </applink>
 ```

-In it you define hosts and paths that application should handle.
+In it, you define hosts and paths that application should handle.
 You can have as many hosts and paths as you like.

 ### `<al-host />` tag
 The tag `<al-host />` lets you describe hosts, that your application supports.
 It can have three attributes: